ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

 * the path SHALL be "/.well-known/masque/l2/"

-* the request SHALL include a single Host header field containing the host and optional port of the IP proxy.
+* the request SHALL include a single Host header field containing the host and optional port of the Ethernet proxy.

 * the request SHALL include a Connection header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of